Deepfake Media Generation and Detection in the Generative AI Era: A Survey and Outlook: Deepfake Detection

 \subsubsection{CNN-based methods}

-The ability of CNNs to extract local features allows them to achieve competitive results in spoofed audio detection.
+The ability of CNNs to extract local features allows them to achieve competitive results in spoofed audio detection~\cite{Conti-ICASSP-2022, Zhang-ICLR-2025, Tak-ICASSP-2021, Wang-INTERSPEECH-2023, Hua-SPL-2021}.
 Tak \etal~\cite{Tak-ICASSP-2021} bring small modifications, such as fixed sinc filters, to the RawNet2 architecture and use it for spoofed speech detection.
 The same base architecture is further improved by Wang \etal~\cite{Wang-INTERSPEECH-2023} with orthogonal convolutions and temporal convolution networks (TCNs) to enhance the discrimination capability.
 In contrast, Conti \etal~\cite{Conti-ICASSP-2022} introduce a new pipeline architecture that uses a Speech Emotion Recognition (SER) system as the feature extractor, and a Random Forest as the final classifier.
 Emotion features are extracted from an intermediate layer of a 3D-Convolutional Recurrent Neural Network.
-Hua \etal~\cite{Hua-SPL-2021} introduce the Time-domain Synthetic Speech Detection Net (TSSDNet), an end-to-end framework that considers Inception-style convolutions and ResNet-like skip connections.
-The resulting architectures obtain state-of-the-art results on the ASVspoof 2019 dataset.